filipenegrao/glyphsapp-scripts/README.md

 ![](img/brand_new_day_with_log.png)

-* **Copy selected glyphs' names to the clipboard:**: Easily copy a selected glyph's name to the clipboard.
+* **Copy selected glyphs' names to the clipboard**: Easily copy a selected glyph's name to the clipboard.
 This is useful for adding glyphs to your font later.

 * **Export all open fonts**: (GUI) This script exports all open fonts (instances inside fonts, to be precise) to a selected folder.
 The default folder is configured to ~/Library/Application Support/Adobe/Fonts.
 Vanilla is required.